Maiʻao

-Maiʻao, also known as Mai'ao or Maiao in languages other than Tahitian, is an 8.8 km2 island formation located 78 km southwest of Moʻorea and one of the Windward Islands (French: Îles du Vent) in French Polynesia.
+Maiʻao, also rendered Maiao in languages other than Tahitian, is an 8.8 km2 island formation located 78 km southwest of Moʻorea and one of the Windward Islands (French: Îles du Vent) in French Polynesia.

 Geography

 The island formation consists of one high island with a peak elevation of 154 meters (505') and a low island (or motu) that winds along the base of the high island.
 The formation encloses two hypersaline lagoons called Roto Iti and Roto Rahi.
 The island also has a lagoon at its edge.
 All lagoons are connected through narrow channels.
-The island is home to 299 people (as of Aug.
-2007 census).
+The island is home to 343 people (2022 census).

 Administration

 The island is administratively part of the commune (municipality) of Moʻorea-Maiʻao, itself in the administrative subdivision of the Windward Islands.